-- If this is your first time connecting to Facebook Ads, or if you’ve been here before but want to use a different account this time, click Add new account.
+- If this is your first time connecting to Facebook Ads, click Add new account.

 - Enter your Facebook login credentials and click Log in.

 - Next, to further define the data you're looking for, under Choose account settings, select your Ad Account ID from the drop-down list.
-Click Get data.
+Click Use account.

 Choosing the data you want to retrieve